 - Maturity of the Logistics and Purchasing departments

 Scope and ambition

-If your ambitions reach further, because you want to assess several logistical, commercial, financial and/or quality issues, or because you simply want to be better prepared for supplier meetings, then it obviously becomes a different story.
+If your ambitions reach further, because you want to assess several logistical, commercial, financial, and/or quality issues or want to be better prepared for supplier meetings, it becomes a different story.
 Fortunately, greater ambitions do not necessarily make the required investment much higher.
 The time required will also increase, but certainly not proportionally.